SimplifyJobs/Summer2025-Internships/README.md

-# Summer 2023 Tech Internships by Pitt CSC 🌆🐢
+# Summer 2023 Tech Internships by Pitt CSC and Simplify
 And we're back!
 Use this repo to share and keep track of software, tech, CS, PM, quant internships for Summer 2023.
-List maintained by [the Pitt Computer Science Club](https://pittcsc.org/)!
+List maintained by [the Pitt Computer Science Club](https://pittcsc.org/) and [Simplify](https://simplify.jobs/)!

 :warning: **This repository is only for internships/co-ops in the United States, Canada or for Remote positions :earth_americas:.**